Showing 19 results in the category Disability organisations.

 Provides info and advice relating to the effect of dyslexia on reading and writing music.
 Also deals with individual enquiries regarding music difficulties arising from dyslexia.

-The British Dyslexia Association, Unit 8 Bracknell Beeches, Old Bracknell Lane, Bracknell, RG12 7BW, United Kingdom
+Unit 8 Bracknell Beeches, Old Bracknell Lane, Bracknell, RG12 7BW, United Kingdom

 Provides specially adapted radios to people registered blind or partially sighted.